 The Clark Telescope is closed for renovations from January 1, 2014 through mid-2015.
-Daytime Mars Tours will still generally go inside of the dome.
+Daytime Deep Space Tours will still generally go inside of the dome.
 In the evening, we will use the recently renovated 16-inch McAllister Telescope as our primary telescope for public viewing.

 JANUARY 24, 2014 CLARK TUBE AND LENS CELL REMOVED Click here for photos. - The fair winter weather has allowed the renovation project to jump ahead of schedule and in dramatic fashion.
 Ralph Nye had devised the plan to move the telescope tube and lens cell to the machine shop on Mars Hill so he and colleagues could carefully disassemble, clean and repair the parts.
 Ralph also designed a structure to be assembled outsides and adjacent to the shop and which would support the telescope mount, allowing the crew to examine the components, including the critical main bearing that supports the several-ton weight of the telescope.

 Given that work couldn't start until January 1, chances were pretty good that snow would by that time cover the ground, preventing the removal of telescope and mount until perhaps spring.
 However, January saw record dry conditions in Flagstaff so Ralph arranged with a crane company to remove the tube assembly and take it to the shop on January 28, while concurrently digging a 10-foot diamter, 4 -foot-deep hole and then installing cement posts held in place by cement, which would hold the mount.